Jack9025/owasp-falihax/README.md

 ### Running Postgresql (optional but recommended)
 If the Postgresql database is not used, the Flask application will default to using a sqlite database.

-To use Postgresql, using the docker compose file, add the following to your `.env` file.
+To use Postgresql, using the docker compose file, add the following to your `.env` file:
 ```.env
 # Database settings
 DB_POSTGRESQL=True